Avertere7/Avertere7/README.md

 ## Hi there 👋

-My name is Sebastian Tarnosch and I'm a software developer.
-I'm from Poland, currently working at Jabil.
+My name is Sebastian Tarnosch and I'm a software developer

 ## &#x1f4c8; GitHub Stats